 - You, your family or guests did not cause the problem.

-- You must tell your landlord about the problem in writing within a reasonable time, and give her a reasonable time to get it fixed.
+- You must tell your landlord about the problem in writing soon after you discovered the problem, and give your landlord a reasonable amount of time to get it fixed.
 (Telling the building manager or someone else who collects rent for the landlord may be good enough.
-But the best way to prove that your landlord knew about the problem is by giving her written notice and keeping a copy.)
+But the best way to prove that your landlord knew about the problem is by giving them written notice and keeping a copy.)
 Get sample form here.

 - You should be fully up-to-date in your rent payments at the time you give the landlord written notice.